drduh/macOS-Security-and-Privacy-Guide/README.md

 Firefox supports user-supplied configuration files.
 See [drduh/config/firefox.user.js](https://github.com/drduh/config/blob/main/firefox.user.js) and [arkenfox/user.js](https://github.com/arkenfox/user.js) for recommended preferences and hardening measures.
 Also see [NoScript](https://noscript.net), an extension which allows selective script blocking.

 Firefox [focuses on user privacy](https://www.mozilla.org/firefox/privacy).
 It supports [tracking protection](https://developer.mozilla.org/docs/Web/Privacy/Firefox_tracking_protection) in Private Browsing mode.
 The tracking protection can be enabled for the default account, although it may break the browsing experience on some websites.
-Firefox in Strict tracking protection mode will [randomize your fingerprint](https://support.mozilla.org/kb/firefox-protection-against-fingerprinting) to foil basic tracking scripts.
+Firefox in Strict tracking protection mode will [randomize fingerprints](https://support.mozilla.org/kb/firefox-protection-against-fingerprinting) to defend against tracking.
 Firefox offers separate user [profiles](https://support.mozilla.org/kb/profile-manager-create-remove-switch-firefox-profiles).
-You can separate your browsing inside a profile with [Multi-Account Containers](https://support.mozilla.org/kb/containers).
+Browsing can also be delineated with [Multi-Account Containers](https://support.mozilla.org/kb/containers).

 Firefox only supports Web Extensions through the [WebExtension Api](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions), which is very similar to Chrome.
 Submission of Web Extensions in Firefox is free.
 Web Extensions in Firefox most of the time are open source, although certain Web Extensions are proprietary.

 ## Chrome

-[Google Chrome](https://www.google.com/chrome) is based on the open source [Chromium project](https://www.chromium.org) with certain [proprietary components](https://fossbytes.com/difference-google-chrome-vs-chromium-browser):
+[Google Chrome](https://www.google.com/chrome) is based on the open source [Chromium project](https://www.chromium.org/) with certain [proprietary components](https://fossbytes.com/difference-google-chrome-vs-chromium-browser):

 * Automatic updates with GoogleSoftwareUpdateDaemon
 * Usage tracking and crash reporting, which can be disabled through Chrome's settings